7 Ways to Use a Small Business Line of Credit

 4. Seize New Opportunities

 In some instances, businesses use their line of credit to make the most of a new business opportunity.
-For example, to kickstart a new contract they might use the line of business to secure the tools needed.
+For example, to start a new contract they might use their small business line of credit to purchase the products or services needed.

 The key, however, is to assess your expenditure and ensure that the amount borrowed matches up with the profit to be made and gained.
 If you profit after your expenses it means that using your line of credit was a good idea.